fastify/fastify-kafka/README.md

 })
  ```

-For more examples on how to use this plugin you can take a look at the [examples directory](./examples).
+For more examples on how to use this plugin, you can take a look at the [examples directory](./examples).

 ### API
 This module exposes the following APIs: